jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 These classes involve fractional arithmetic, so you might need to brush up a bit on that.

 ### SubtractOp is a BinaryOp
 I anticipate `BinaryOp` using the [Template Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).
-I would usually test and implement in isolation using test double as the concrete class.
+I would usually test and implement a Template Method design in isolation using test double as the concrete class.
 But since the concrete classes are so well defined, I’m going to test and implement the `SubstractOp` and `BinaryOp` together.

 The tests confirm that `SubtractOp` will subtract one `Rational` from another `Rational` returning its `Rational` difference.
 I don’t need to worry about `Rational` argument formatting with spaces, since the previous tests confirm that.